NAMANNIMBLE1/Backend-nagios/README.md

-# LCP-DX Cooling Capacity Prediction API
+# nagios services usage prediction

 REST API for Nagios-based particular host and services forecasting using Machine Learning. for DCIM data centers